 Initialize the map, Tinit.
 CoSpar uses optimal transport (OT) to construct the initialized map Tt1,t2=Tinit.
 Given an initial state distribution at t1 and a later density at t2, OT finds a map Tint that minimizes the transport cost to move the initial distribution to the later one.
 The approach is related to that developed in Waddington-OT (WOT)1, but with a minor modification.
 To construct the OT cost matrix1, approximated by a cell-cell distance matrix, CoSpar offers two approaches: 1) Euclidean distance in the selected PCA space, as implemented in WOT; 2) shortest path distance on a kNN graph of the state manifold.
 We found that shortest-path distance generally performs better than Euclidean distance (Supplementary Fig. 3e, Supplementary Fig. 4c-e).
 CoSpar accepts two parameters for this initialization: a kOT for constructing the kNN graph, and a regularization parameter ϵOT.

 Alternative initialization Tinit.
 OT provides a reasonable initialization when the cell-cell distance matrix contains sufficient information to match the state heterogeneity at selected time points.
-When this assumption fails (e.g. owing to large differentiation effects over the observed time window or batch effects), we initialize T using an alternative approach, in which we generate an artificial clonal matrix based on highly variable genes at both time points: (It1, It2)←HighVar, and then use it to calculate the initial transition map, Tinit←CoSpar (It1,It2).
+When this assumption fails (e.g. owing to large differentiation effects over the observed time window, or batch effects), we initialize T using an alternative approach, in which we generate an artificial clonal matrix based on highly variable genes at both time points: (It1, It2)←HighVar, and then use it to calculate the initial transition map, Tinit←CoSpar (It1,It2).
 See Supplementary Note 5 for further details.

 Inferring the clonal matrix It1(T,It2).
 Given a transition map T, CoSpar updates the clonal matrix I(t1) based on the principle of maximum likelihood: